tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 The first message each side transmits in each association always has message_seq = 0.
 Whenever a new message is generated, the message_seq value is incremented by one.
+Implementations MUST NOT allow message_seq to wrap, but instead MUST establish a new association, terminating the old association.
 When a message is retransmitted, the old message_seq value is reused, i.e., not incremented.
 From the perspective of the DTLS record layer, the retransmission is a new record.
 This record will have a new